aiedux/xlserver/README.md

-# ai gitops mirror server for the colab app
+# gitops mirror server for the colab app

 ## install